 If the approving entity is also the speaker, they should recuse themselves from the approving role and request that the CTC appoints another member of the ePIC Collaboration to act as the approver.

 Conference materials for general overview presentations regarding the ePIC detector, physics program, or computing and software should be directly forwarded to the second step of the approval process.

+Abstracts are only required to undergo one round of review, either by the first step approving entity for specific presentations, or the second step approving entity for overview presentations.
+In either case, the approval process should follow the appropriate steps described below.
+The presenter should also inform the CTC of their intent to submit an abstract.

-For presentations on other topics than outlined above, for example, DEI, outreach, etc., CTC will define directly the approval chain and entities.
+For presentations on other topics than outlined above, for example, community outreach efforts, the CTC will directly define the approval chain and entities.
 The speaker should contact the committee at least 8 weekdays in advance before the conference begins or before the abstract submission deadline.

 III.3.2 Approval Process